EEN421/EEN421.github.io/_posts/2024-08-16-Logic-Apps-&-Automation.md

 <br/>

-# Configure a Managed Identity (Permissions Madness!)
+# Configure a System-Assigned Managed Identity (Permissions Madness!)

 Adhering to the **Zero Trust Network Architecture** and **Principle of Least Privilege** mode of thinking, each of our logic apps will need very specific privileges in order to automate the tasks we want them to: